mdestefano/MPI-Word-Count/README.md

 ### Benchmarking

-The solution has been tested over (up to) 8 AWS EC2 t2.small (1 virtual processor, 2 GB RAM) Ubuntu instances using the files inside the `input/` folder as input.
+The solution has been tested over a cluster of 8 AWS EC2 t2.small (1 virtual processor, 2 GB RAM) Ubuntu instances using the files inside the `input/` folder as input.
 Here are reported the results in terms of **Weak** and **Strong Scalability**,  which means using an increasing number of processors over a fixed input and using an increasing number of processors with the load-per-processor fixed respectively.
 Reported data are a mean of several executions.
 In a further section will be explained how to reproduce results.

 #### Strong Scalability
 Here are reported data for strong scalability test.
-Input size is 10000 lines.
+Input size is 100182 lines.
 The **Strong Scaling Efficency** is computed using the following formula:

-$$\frac{t_1}{N \times t_n}$$
+t_1 \ (N * t_n)

-where $t_1$ is the execution time with one processor, $N$ is the number of processors and $t_n$ the execution time with $N$ processors.
+where t_1 is the execution time with one processor, N is the number of processors and t_n the execution time with N processors.

 |Execution Time| N of Processors| Strong Scaling Efficency|
 |---|---|---|